Actual strategies for neuroprotement in glaucoma

 For whom: ophthalmologists, neurologists, general practitioners.

-Practical value: The video provides treatment algorithms based on clinical guidelines and evidence, making it useful for the daily work of physicians.
+Practical value: The video provides treatment algorithms based on clinical guidelines and evidence, making it useful for physicians' daily work.

 This material is especially relevant for specialists working with patients with progressive glaucoma and looking for effective methods of preserving visual functions.